 ↔ 23.38 km ↑ 431 m ↓ 363 m GPX

-We have the company of the Dutch Guy.
-We enjoy the view, play card, go exploring in the area and put some dried figs on whiskey for later in the evening.
+Soon we had the company of the Dutch Guy.
+We enjoy the view, played card, went exploring the area and put some dried figs on whiskey for later in the evening.
 When the darkness falls and it gets colder we crawl in our sleeping bag for some well-deserved night’s rest.

 Dag VI Camban Bothy – Morvich